petuum/composing_information_system/QA.md

 ## How to run the pipeline
 ### Preparation
-* First, you need to create a virtual environment and git clone this repo, then in command line:
+* First, you need to create a virtual environment and git clone this repo and go into the repo, then in command line:

 `pip install -r requirements.txt`